elvanja/jenkins-gitlab-hook-plugin/README.md

 In case Gitlab is triggering the deletion of a branch, the plugin will skip processing entirely unless automatic branch projects creation is enabled.
 In that case, it will find the Jenkins project for that branch and delete it.
+This applies only to non master branches (master is defined in plugin configuration).
+Master branch project is never deleted.

 ### Hook data related